Ravieroy/knowledge-vault/docs/Academics/papers/EPJ.B,93,77(2020)_Sudipta_Koley.md

 ![[FS_TaSe2_TaSes.png]]
 *[[Fermi surface]] 2H-TaSe2 and 2H-TaSeS*

-- The band diagram of 2H-TaSe2 shows strong $Ta-d_{z^2}$ character hybridized with Se-p in the two metallic bands crossing the [[Fermi energy]] due to two layers of TaSe2 coupled by van der Waals interaction.
+- The band diagram of 2H-TaSe2 shows strong $Ta-d_{z^2}$ character hybridized with Se-p in the two metallic bands crossing the [[Fermi level]] due to two layers of TaSe2 coupled by van der Waals interaction.
 - Similar features are observed for the doped TaSe2.
 - Six hole pockets are observed in the [[Fermi surface]] for both the structure.